cloudlinux/cloudlinux-doc/docs/cloudlinux_os_components/README.md

 ```
 </div>

-The new command to run Certbot on CentOS 6/CloudLinux OS 6:
+The new command to run Certbot on CentOS 6/CloudLinux OS Shared 6:

 <div class="notranslate">